morleym/furtive-handbook/docs/format-combinations.md

 When the season is coming to a close, there are usually some competitors out of contention and their matches don't really have any impact (one of the weaknesses of Round-Robin).
 But, the playoffs that follow have the most exciting & impactful matches (a strength of Single-Elim) to cover for that.

-On the other side, the playoffs would be unfair & weird by itself; you might only see your favorite team once, and if all of the competitors were just dropped in randomly then we might see top teams knock each other out early (Single-Elim has few matches, and requires excellent seeding).
+On the other side, the playoffs would be unfair & weird if it were standalone; you might only see your favorite team once, and if all of the competitors were just dropped in randomly then we might see top teams knock each other out early (Single-Elim has few matches, and requires excellent seeding).
 So it's a good thing to have the regular season, because it gives far more chances to see our favorite competitors and it gives us *earned* seeds in the playoffs.

 ## Applying to Esports